ClemsonRSRG/beginToReason/README.md

 A long term goal of `BeginToReason` is to be a Reactive, RESTful API.

+## This project is no longer maintained!

+The new version of the tool can be found here: [BeginToReason2](https://github.com/ClemsonRSRG/beginToReason2).

 ## What is RESOLVE?

 RESOLVE (REusable SOftware Language with VErification) is a programming and specification language designed for verifying correctness of object oriented programs.